Brewer219/osticket-prereqs/README.md

  Recircle back to Heidi database server Right-click the Unnamed session, and select Create new, and select Database.
 Enter for Name: 'osTicket' (no space and capital T), and select OK.Run

  Select Skip, in this Session Manager window, Select +New, and type <code>root</code> for the password here, and select Open.
  Right-click the Unnamed session, and select Create new, and select Database.
 Enter for Name: osTicket (no space and capital T), and select OK.Run

+## Below Here are the procedures to do an Heidi Installation for osTicket Signup:
 <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">